Viscously Stirring Particle Disks into Lorentzians and Gaussians to Infer Dynamical and Collisional Masses (ARKS XIII): Introduction

 To lay the groundwork for our analysis, recall how Gaussian vertical profiles arise in a disk of particles that are stochastically perturbed.
 Imparting random impulses to a particle's vertical velocity causes its angular momentum vector to random walk.
 The unit angular momentum vector random walks in 2D on the surface of the unit sphere; both the orbital inclination $i$ of the particle and its longitude of ascending node $\Omega$ change randomly with every ``kick'' in vertical velocity.

 Consider an ensemble of particles that start with zero inclination, and have each particle take randomly directed steps in the 2D space $(p,q) = (i \cos \Omega, i \sin \Omega)$, with each step $(\Delta p, \Delta q)$ of fixed length $|\Delta i| = \sqrt{(\Delta p)^2 + (\Delta q)^2}$.
-The assumption of a strictly fixed length is made for simplicity and is not necessary for deriving a Gaussian profile; $|\Delta i|$ can be drawn from any probability distribution, as long as it is of finite variance.
+The assumption of a strictly fixed length is made for simplicity and is not necessary for deriving a Gaussian profile; $|\Delta i|$ can be drawn from any probability distribution, as long as it is of finite variance and is independent of $i$.
+We see later how $|\Delta i|$ is independent of $i$ when the particle inclinations $i$ and eccentricities $e$ are in equipartition, i.e.~when $i \simeq e/2$ (e.g.~\citealt{ida92,ida93}).

 Figure \ref{fig:pq_dNdi} shows the inclination distribution $dN/di$ of 10000 particles after they have taken $S=1000$ random-walk steps, each of length $|\Delta i| = 10^{-3}$ rad.
 The inclination distribution conforms to a Rayleigh distribution $\propto i \exp[-i^2/(2\sigma_i^2)]$ with $\sigma_i \sim \sqrt{S} |\Delta i|$.
 The Rayleigh distribution is what the central limit theorem predicts for a random walk on the surface of a sphere: the Rayleigh distribution is the product of a Gaussian and $i$ (technically $\sin i$), with the latter factor reflecting the available phase-space area near the polar cap of the unit sphere at small $i$.